tgray/homebrew-tgbrew/README.md

 This repository contains UNOFFICIAL brews that have not been accepted into the master branch.

-These brews can be installed via the raw GitHub URLs, or by cloning this repository locally and installing off the local disk.
+These brews can be installed:
+- via the raw GitHub URLs,
+- by cloning this repository locally and installing off the local disk,
+- or by tapping the repository.

 For more details see the "using" section below.

 It is maintained by Tim Gray and can be found at
 <https://github.com/tgray/brewalt>.